 This section which we title “Colonial Coinage” includes the obvious, coins made prior to our nation’s independence, as well as coins made after 1776 but before the establishment of a U.S. Mint in Philadelphia in 1792.
 Washington Pieces were dated from 1783 to 1795 and are also traditionally listed as Colonial Coins although they are of English origin and in some cases struck well after their dates.

 Colonial coins make up a fascinating segment of American Numismatics.
 They run the gambit from major rarities worth hundreds of thousands of dollars to interesting and historically significant pieces that are amazingly inexpensive.

-CAC approved.
-Silver Shilling.
-Short Worm.
+CAC.
+3 Pence.
 Struck by Annapolis silversmith, John Chalmers.
-He also made threepence and sixpence to provide much needed change for commerce to replace the Spanish 'bits' that circulated in the Maryland colony and in its early days as a state.
-This silver shilling is beautiful and far above the typical survivors of this rare issue.
-The surfaces are a pleasing pewter-gray and the detail is exceptional.
+He also made sixpence and shillings to provide much needed change for commerce to replace the Spanish 'bits' that circulated in the Maryland colony and in its early days as a state.
+This is a beautiful original coin with a pewter-blue patina and considerable mint luster.
+Very scarce with less than 20 pieces graded in all grades at PCGS.
+Ex: Newman.

 CAC.
 Shilling.
 Short Worm.
 High R-4.
 Attractive light gray surfaces that are surprisingly problem-free.
 Quite attractive and desirable.

 Washington & Independence Cent.
 Draped Bust, No Button, Engrailed Edge, Copper Restrike.
 A nearly flawless Proof with iridescent lavender, red, and blue hues off sharply struck surfaces.
 Super eye appeal!